Missing information?

 More information

-"On the interphone I heard the co-pilot say that LT.?? 's ship had been hit and was going down.
-Approximately twenty seconds later I saw a ship in a dive directly under our ship and it was burning from the wing.
+"On the interphone, I heard the co-pilot say that LT.?? 's ship had been hit and was going down.
+Approximately twenty seconds later, I saw a ship in a dive directly under our ship, and it was burning from the wing.
 The flames seemed to be reaching as far back as the horizontal stabilizer.
-When I first saw the ship it was approximately one thousand feet below us.
-In the dive at approximately four thousand feet below us it exploded in mid air.
-Flames shot through the air and parts of the plane were sent in nearly all directions.
+When I first saw the ship, it was approximately one thousand feet below us.
+In the dive at approximately four thousand feet below us, it exploded in mid-air.
+Flames shot through the air, and parts of the plane were sent in nearly all directions.
 During the dive, I did not see anyone bail out.
 There is a possibility that someone could have gotten out between the time that it was hit and the time I first saw it."

-Photo source: Jac Engels, Daniel Bon
+Photo source: www.findagrave.com, Daniel Bon